Thursday 4 November 2021

 “Our aim is for this study to inform thinking in the education sector about what next steps can be taken to solve this persistent challenge.”

-NFER, Ambition Institute and Teach First will be supported in this work by an advisory group, including the Chartered College of Teaching, Confederation of School Trusts and practicing teachers and school leaders.
+NFER, Ambition Institute and Teach First will be supported in this work by an advisory group, including the Chartered College of Teaching, Confederation of School Trusts and a panel of practicing teachers and school leaders:

 NOTES TO EDITORS